SeTar-Bot/Discord-RPC/README.md

 - Download this Git Repo or clone it using [Git Bash](https://git-scm.com/downloads): `git clone https://github.com/EhsanFox/Discord-RPC.git && cd Discord-RPC`

-- Launch the `App.bat` and import your Discord App Information as the app asks
+- Launch the `run.bat` and import your Discord App Information as the app asks

 And Look who got the fancy RPC... : )